MartijnVanbiervliet/blog/content/posts/linux-setup.md

 curl -sS https://starship.rs/install.sh | sh
 ```

-# Install personal dotfiles
+# Dotfiles
-Every time you move to a new machine, it's quite cumbersome to set everything up.
-Luckily on Linux, a lot of your basic configuration is stored inside dotfiles and `.config` inside your home directory.
+In Unix, configuration is stored inside dotfiles and `.config` inside your home directory.
 You can store them on a Git repository or any other place where you can access them easily.
-I stored my dotfiles in a public Github repository, so I can easily clone them on any machine I work on.
+I stored my dotfiles in a public Github repository, so I can easily clone them on any machine I use.

 ### Github CLI
-Get the GitHub CLI to easily authorize with private git repositories.
+Get the GitHub CLI to authorize with private Git repositories.
 [Install using Brew](https://github.com/cli/cli?tab=readme-ov-file#homebrew)
 ```bash
 brew install gh